TAX • 7 APRIL 2025 • 5 MIN READ

 If a farmer sells his farm, including house, land, sheds, livestock, plant and equipment.
 This is a going concern and can be zero-rated if the purchaser is registered for GST.
 He’s sold a farming operation.

 If he only sold the land and house but kept everything else, the farming business has not been sold.
-It’s just the sale of assets – these may be subject to GST (see our section on land sales below).
+It’s just the sale of assets.
+These assets may be subject to GST (see our section on land sales below).

 Services performed outside New Zealand